 The TWC Mission Leadership Team will work with the Intern to align their interests and skillsets with the needs of our local mission partner(s).
 The resulting program could be with one organization or selection of a few.

+Submit Application/For More Information, contact below by ________

-For More Information, contactRev.
-Dr. Jason Carter (jcarter@trinitywellsprings.com)or TWC’s Mission Intern Liaison XXXXXXX (XXXXXXXXXXXX).
+Rev. Dr. Jason Carter (jcarter@TrinityWellsprings.com) or

+Kristian Eikevik (keikevik@TrinityWellsprings.com)